2018-2019 ConnectHomeUSA - Lifeline Lowers Internet Costs for Low-Income Residents

 August 27, 2019 | 2:00 PM - 3:00 PM EDT

-Join us to learn how Lifeline, a federal program administered by Universal Service Administrative Company (USAC), is helping to lower the monthly cost of phone and internet for low-income consumers.
-Find out how your residents may qualify for a monthly benefit of $9.25, up to $34.25 for those living on Tribal lands, to reduce or eliminate the cost of phone/internet connectivity.
+Participants learned how Lifeline, a federal program administered by Universal Service Administrative Company (USAC), is helping to lower the monthly cost of phone and internet for low-income consumers.
+Additionally, they found out how their residents may qualify for a monthly benefit of $9.25, up to $34.25 for those living on Tribal lands, to reduce or eliminate the cost of phone/internet connectivity.
 Households that participate in the public housing program, Supplemental Nutrition Assistance Program (SNAP), Medicaid, certain other federal/Tribal assistance programs, or earn 135% or below the federal poverty line are eligible for a Lifeline benefit.

-Jessica Zufolo, the Senior Advisor for Strategic Partnerships to USAC, will discuss how Lifeline works, program rules, eligibility requirements and how to apply.
+Jessica Zufolo, the Senior Advisor for Strategic Partnerships to USAC, discussed how Lifeline works, program rules, eligibility requirements and how to apply.
 Jessica Zufolo has over 24 years of broadband financing, regulatory strategy and legislative expertise.

-- Understand concepts to help meet ConnectHomeUSA program goals
+- Understood concepts to help meet ConnectHomeUSA program goals

 Who Should Attend?

-Public Housing Authority (PHA) staff and community members responsible for ConnectHomeUSA program implementation should attend.
-Community members from non-ConnectHomeUSA communities interested in bridging the digital divide for PHA or other HUD-assisted housing programs are welcome to attend.
+Public Housing Authority (PHA) staff and community members responsible for ConnectHomeUSA program implementation should have attended.
+Community members from non-ConnectHomeUSA communities interested in bridging the digital divide for PHA or other HUD-assisted housing programs were welcome to attend.

 Other ConnectHome and ConnectHomeUSA Training Deliveries